 An infusion dose can be characterised either by the duration of the infusion or the rate of the infusion.
+As the rate of change is constant, an infusion is also known as zero order absorption.

 Note: For a constant total infusion amount (AMT) the RATE and DURATION can be calculated from each other: $AMT\!=\!RATE\!\times\!DURATION$